 Capture the Flag (and all the variations of it)

 Capture the Flag is a staple of summer camp, but there are a lot of ways to change it up, from theming (pirate flags) to adding additional rules (prisoners that answer a trivia question correctly earn their freedom).

 A color run is a fun run where participants wearing white t-shirts are doused with a variety of colored powder from head to toe by staff as they run/walk by, creating different color combinations on their shirts (and faces).
 Add music and food and you have yourself a party.

 This is a popular event at summer camps.
 While many camps seem to run Dutch Auctions differently, here is my take.

-There’s gold in them there hills.
+There’s gold in them thar hills.
 Here’s a rundown of the popular camp-wide game, Gold Rush

 Rent some laser tag gear for your staff and campers and have a team battle.

-Create a life-sized version of a popular board game like Battleship, or bring a board game to life like Clue.
+Create a life-sized version of a popular board game like Battleship or Candy Land, or bring a board game to life like Clue.